 - Cars Under $50,000 that are Going Up in Value

 The 2019 Cadillac XT4 was the first model year for this entry-level luxury crossover, and 2022 is a carryover model with few changes.
-This compact SUV is available with front or all-wheel drive alongside a 2-liter twin-turbo engine paired to a nine-speed automatic transmission.
+This compact SUV is available with front or all-wheel drive alongside a 2-liter twin-turbo engine paired with a nine-speed automatic transmission.

 According to Consumer Reports, Kia fans should expect that the 2022 Seltos will be much less reliable than the average new car based on its prior year model track record.
-The survey results show that the power equipment, in-car electronics, and transmission are the primary reasons for a low-reliability rating.
+The survey results show that the power equipment, in-car electronics, and transmission are the primary reasons for a low reliability rating.

 Unfortunately, the problems do not stop there; the Kia Seltos is a loud car, and the engine makes a coarse humming sound.
 It has a standard 2-liter four-cylinder powertrain that produces 146 horsepower, making it an underpowered vehicle.
-It was also recalled in 2021 due to a heat treating process.
+It was also recalled in 2021 due to a heat-treating process.

 The piston oil rings can spoil the engine and cause power loss, and this increases the risk of a car crash.
 Dealerships will install software that will inform the driver of potential damage to the piston oil ring, but it is better to avoid this SUV altogether.